alstampe/Disaster-Response/README.md

 Visuals is provided in the app to show information on the messages contained in the dataset.

 # Files
-process_data.py
-train_classifier.py
-run.py
-data/
-  disaster_categories.csv
-  disaster_messages.csv
-  DisasterDatabase.db/Data
-models/
-  Classifier.pkl
-app/
+python code : process_data.py, train_classifier.py, run.py

+data : disaster_categories.csv, disaster_messages.csv, DisasterDatabase.db/Data and Classifier.pkl

+app :

 # How to run the program